Tag: Relationship Advice

 Why Should Healing A Broken Heart After Your Wife Walks Away Be The Focus?

-When we’re suffering from the loss of our marriage, we men tend to hyper-focus on ONE thing…Getting our wife back!
+When we’re suffering from the loss of our marriage, we men tend to hyper-focus on ONE thing…getting our wife back!

 We think if we could get our wife back, all our suffering would end and the world would feel like a happy place again.